 PHYS 307 INTRODUCTION TO BIOPHYSICS (3-3-4)(F).
 Application of physical principles and techniques to the study of biological systems.
 Stresses examples relevant to cellular and molecular biology and to biomedical research.
 PREREQ: MATH 160 or MATH 170, and PHYS 112 or PHYS 212 with labs.

 PHYS 309 INTRODUCTORY QUANTUM PHYSICS WITH APPLICATIONS (3-0-3)(F,S).
-Key concepts and applications of quantum physics with examples from chemistry, materials science, engineering, applied physics, and nanotechnology.
-PREREQ: PHYS 212.
+An introduction to modern physics, focused on quantum physics, with examples from atomic, molecular, and statistical physics, engineering, solid-state physics, and nanotechnology.
+PREREQ: MATH 175 or MATH 176, PHYS 212.
 COREQ: MATH 275, PHYS 309L.

 PHYS 309L INTRODUCTORY QUANTUM PHYSICS LAB (0-3-1)(F,S).
 Lab to be taken concurrently with PHYS 309.
 Hands-on experiments and computer simulations applying the principles of modern physics.
 PREREQ: PHYS 212L; COREQ: MATH 275, PHYS 309.

-PHYS 311 MODERN PHYSICS (3-0-3)(S).
-Further topics in modern physics, including introductions to relativity, nuclear physics, elementary particles, and cosmology.
-PREREQ: PHYS 309.
+PHYS 311 INTRODUCTORY RELATIVISTIC PHYSICS WITH APPLICATIONS (3-0-3)(S).
+A modern physics course to follow PHYS 309, focused on introductory relativity, nuclear physics, elementary particles, and cosmology.
+PREREQ: MATH 275, PHYS 309.

 PHYS 330 OPTICS (3-0-3)(S).
 Geometrical and physical optics, including lenses, fiber optics, Fourier optics, polarization, interference, diffraction, lasers, and special topics.
 PREREQ: MATH 333 and either ECE 300 or PHYS 381.
 COREQ: PHYS 330L.